acm-dbit/mongodb-workshop/README.md

  - [Marvels of MongoDB (pluralsight) slides](https://github.com/manuabalos/Codeschool---The-Magical-Marvels-of-MongoDB)

 > **NOTE** : The official documentation is more than sufficient to get a hold of both basic and advanced concepts in mongoDB as they have an exhaustive no. of examples associated with every functionality.
-So,it is recommended to first have a look at the documentation before searching for a tutorial.
+So, it is recommended to first have a look at the documentation before searching for a tutorial.